Rufus For Real

 Serving Ideas

-• Add warm pita or naan — Perfect for scooping tzatziki, chicken, and veggies.
+• Serve with warm pita or bread: Perfect for scooping up chicken, tzatziki, and all the toppings.

 Storage & Reheating